radhanama/expenses_control_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Dev Container

+This repository includes a [devcontainer](https://containers.dev/) configuration.
+It uses the `ghcr.io/cirruslabs/flutter:stable` image which provides Flutter with the Android SDK and common desktop dependencies preinstalled.
+The container also downloads and installs Android Studio so that all `flutter doctor` checks pass.
+After opening the project in a container-aware editor like VS Code, the environment will run `flutter doctor` automatically to verify your setup.